SchoolsRose-Hulman Institute of Technology, Indiana State University & Saint Mary-of-the-Woods College

 Sports soon became part of Indiana State Normal School.
 In 1889 the first track and field competitions were held.
 Five years later football and basketball were introduced to the school.
 By 1895 they were members of the Indiana Intercollegiate Athletic Association.

-Indiana State University The campus soon became very social with the formation of the Women’s League in 1897 to organize sorority activities.
+The campus soon became very social with the formation of the Women’s League in 1897 to organize sorority activities.
 In 1901 the Forum Society (later T.K.E) became the first social fraternity on campus.

 Indiana State Normal School continued to improve their academics.
 The entrance and graduation requirements were changed in 1907 to be similar to those of Indiana University.
 In 1909 the color Blue and White became the official school colors.
 Later the Department of Domestic Economy, the Department of Romance Lanuages, the Department of Commerce, and the Department of Industrial Art were established.